 - An award trophy is provided for each winning entry.

 - A display board is created for each winning project.

-- On the VNLA website, (including a slideshow of the project) and social media platforms.
+- On the VNLA website, (including a slideshow of the project).

 - At the VNLA Winter Meeting & Trade Show (virtual or in-person); winners will give a presentation of their project.